Persuade Ethically

 There are numerous ways unethical influencers can misrepresent data.
 For instance, they might present facts without context (claiming, “We are ranked in the top three financial services companies in the city,” but not mentioning that there are only three financial services companies), omit relevant details (claiming, “Our employees are paid well, earning $18 per hour,” but not mentioning that only $8 is paid by the company and the other $10 is estimated based on average tips), or use deceptive data visualizations (such as the one in Figure 1 below).

 Figure 1.
 Unethical influencers can manipulate interpretations of data by creating charts and graphs that mislead.
 One common trick to look for is the truncated Y-axis.
 A truncated axis occurs when the numbers on the vertical axis begin at a number other than 0.
 In the example above, the two charts show identical data.
-But fluctuations that appear relatively small with a full axis (the chart on the left) look very large with a truncated axis (the chart on the right). |
+But fluctuations that appear relatively small with a full axis (the chart on the left) look very large with a truncated axis (the chart on the right).

 Receivers Expect Freedom to Choose

 Finally, receivers need to retain their agency, which is their capacity to make a decision of their own free will.
-By doing so, they know that they are not being forced to do something that goes against their own interests or the interest of the greater good.
+By doing so, they know they are not being forced to do something that goes against their own interests or the interest of the greater good.
 Therefore, receivers expect that persuaders will respect their right to make a free choice when presented with the facts.

 But unethical influencers do not respect their receivers’ right to make a decision and instead may resort to coercion.
-Coercion is an unethical influence technique used to induce agreement through limiting or eliminating the ability of receivers to make decisions based on the merits of the appeal.
+Coercion is an unethical influence technique used to induce agreement by limiting or eliminating the ability of receivers to make decisions based on the merits of the appeal.
 There are several ways in which someone could coerce a receiver.

 Threats are intentions to deliver a negative consequence if someone does not agree to the persuasive appeal.
 Threats can be explicitly stated or implied.
 They might include the loss of employment, friendship, or future opportunity.
 They might also include threats to reveal secrets, discredit an individual, or retaliate if a decision isn’t made in the desired way.